I just picked up the new Tamron 15-30mm ultra-wide-angle zoom lens and have already had a few great experiences with it.

 Fire In The Sky

-On my first day with the new Tamron 15-30mm lens, I immediately headed down to the beach with hopes of shooting a sunset photo.
-Unfortunately, doing such a thing this time of year in Los Angeles happens to line up perfectly with rush hour traffic.
-Which sucks.
+On my first day with the new Tamron 15-30mm lens, I immediately headed to the beach, hoping to shoot a sunset photo.
+Unfortunately, doing such a thing this time of year in Los Angeles happens to line up perfectly with rush-hour traffic, which sucks.

-Luckily I managed to leave early enough to just almost make it.
-Actually I think I arrived just after.
-It was hard to tell, the sun was not in sight and everything was overcast and depressing, almost a complete bust.
-But then literally, only five minutes after getting situated to shoot, the sky lit up like fourteen-year-old girls bedroom.
+Luckily, I managed to leave early enough to make it.
+I think I arrived just after.
+It was hard to tell; the sun was not in sight, and everything was overcast and depressing, almost a complete bust.
+But then, only five minutes after getting situated to shoot, the sky lit up like a fourteen-year-old girl’s bedroom.
 PINK!!!

-But don’t worry, I colored it slightly more orange because I’m a man and pink is for girls.
+But don’t worry; I colored it slightly orange because I’m a man, and pink is for girls.

 Camera: Sony A7r